-The 2010 White Flint Sector Plan is immediately adjacent to the south, west, and east of the White Flint 2 Plan area.
-The 2010 Sector Plan envisions an urban environment with high-intensity mixed-use development surrounding the White Flint Metrorail Station and along Rockville Pike (MD 355); a new street network; new parks and open spaces; and new public facilities, including a Fire and Emergency Station (EMS), an elementary school and a recreation center.
-A small portion of the 2010 White Flint Plan area, Nicholson Court, is also included in this White Flint 2 Plan area.
+The 2010 White Flint Sector Plan area is immediately adjacent to the south, west and east of the White Flint 2 Plan area.
+The 2010 Sector Plan envisions an urban environment with high- intensity, mixed-use development surrounding the White Flint Metrorail Station and along Rockville Pike (MD 355); a new street network; new parks and open spaces; and new public facilities, including Fire and Rescue Services (FRS), an Emergency Medical Services Station (EMS), an elementary school and a recreation center.
+A small portion of the 2010 White Flint Plan area, Nicholson Court, is also included in the White Flint 2 Plan area.